 Analysis: Room and Board On and Off Campus

-Stanford University lists average local rent prices from 2018 on its student housing web site.
-According to Stanford, one year in a shared 2-bedroom apartment within the San Francisco-San Jose urban sprawl would cost each student between $19,200 and $22,770.
-An average apartment located midway between the two cities, however, could cost as much as $27,762 for a 12-month shared lease.
-Room and board on campus costs between $10,827 and $13,716 for an academic year.
+Stanford University lists average local rent prices from 2018 on its student housing website.
+According to Stanford, one (1) year in a shared 2-bedroom apartment within the San Francisco-San Jose urban sprawl would cost each student between $19,200 and $22,770; inflation-adjusted to April 2024 dollars, this is equivalent to $23,850 and $28,200.
+Meanwhile, room and board on campus costs between $15,784 and $20,264 for the 2024-25 academic year.

 Such discrepancies can make budgeting difficult.
 Furthermore, other expenses that add to the cost of living vary from market to market.
 Groceries purchased in Iowa are much less expensive than groceries in Manhattan’s Lower East Side.
 Students may be able to temporarily reduce their cost of living using financial aid.
 Using student loans for living expenses, however, ultimately increases the student’s loan debt, including interest.